 That was what I felt and later someone explained to me on Kaledupa that the regent of Wakatobi did this on purpose to boost hotel business in Wangi-Wangi.
 But it turns out that Wangi-Wangi deserves some time.

 You would definetly need a motorbike to get around, but given the number of accomodation available it shouldn’t be a problem.
-I spend the day with a local guy who show me his islands so I cannot really advise anything.
+I spend the day with a local guy who showed me his islands so I cannot really advise anything.

 There is not much remaining from the old fort of Liya but the lagoon right behind is stunning.
 I think that it would be very rewarding to get to Liya village, hire a local boat there (I would expect to pay 400-500’000Rp for the full day) and explore the lagoon.